Marta Dassù

-Marta Dassù (born 8 March 1955) is an Italian politician who served as Deputy Minister of Foreign Affairs in the government of Mario Monti from 2011 to 2014.
+Marta Dassù (born 8 March 1955) is an Italian politician who served as Undersecretary of Foreign Affairs in the government led by Mario Monti from 2011 to 2013 and as Deputy Minister of Foreign Affairs in the government of Enrico Letta from 2013 to 2014.
 She serves as Senior Director of European Affairs at the Aspen Institute and Editor-in-Chief of Aspen Institute Italia's journal, Aspenia.
 She is a regular contributor to the Italian newspaper La Stampa.

 In 2020, Dassù was appointed by NATO Secretary General Jens Stoltenberg to join a group of experts to support his work in a reflection process to further strengthen NATO's political dimension.